dappur/framework/README.md

 ----------

 ### Pre-Made Bootstrap Template
-This framework comes with several pre-made pages to help get your project moving.
+This framework comes with several pre-made Bootstrap 3 pages to help get your project moving.
 These basic pages include:

  - Home Page
  - Login Page